eliotharper/pi-doorbell/README.md

 # Pi Doorbell

-A Python to cast doorbell music to home Google devices.
+A Python script to play music to home supported Chromecast devices when an analog doorbell button is pressed.

 ## Setup